Contact:

 Safety, emissions, and structural stability

 Safety begins with temporary stabilization: underpinning, shoring, and load transfer must be planned before deconstruction.
-Vibrations, noise, and dust must be minimized; water spray system, dust extraction plant, and encapsulation help achieve this.
-For sensitive neighboring buildings, low vibration levels methods such as hydraulic wedge splitters or concrete pulverizers help.
+Vibrations, noise, and dust must be minimized; water spray systems, dust extraction, and encapsulation help achieve this.
+For sensitive neighboring buildings, low-vibration methods such as hydraulic wedge splitters or concrete pulverizers help.
 Statements regarding permits, occupational safety, and environmental requirements must be made project-specifically and in compliance with applicable rules.
+Continuous structural monitoring, defined hold points, and emergency procedures complement risk assessments and ensure stability in intermediate states.

 Application areas in comprehensive refurbishment